Rakeela/dragora-notes/Chives-of-Wrath.md

 On the other hand, I've got enough transplant candidates from the hydroponic seed starter to completely fill out my aeroponic rig.
 Working on that now.

 ---
+2021-10-01;
+I have a surplus of transplant-quality chives.
+I'm going to buy some flowerpots, I think.
+I'll grow more in the backyard.

+---
 Back to [[Everloathing-Agritechnologies]]
 Back to [[authors-nonfiction]]